vmware-tanzu/tanzu-dev-portal/content/advocates/_index.md

 - Conduct deep-dive, technical workshops for technical staff (devs, ops, product managers, testers, security, and all of the intersections of these disciplines)
 - Lead or support executive briefings, meetings, executive dinners, etc.
-- Explain VMware Tanzu and provide related use case stories to audiences
+- Explain Tanzu and provide related use case stories to audiences
-- Provide input to vision, campaigns, and content both inside and outside of VMware
+- Provide input to vision, campaigns, and content both inside and outside of Broadcom
 - Participate in casual conversational meetings, such as over lunch or dinner
 - Host or speak at meetups (CF, CN, Spring, JUG, DevOps, management/executives)
-- Provide a conduit for you to have an impact on VMware Tanzu products
+- Provide a conduit for you to have an impact on Tanzu products
 - Help you tell a story across many mediums

-_Virtually or in person, VMware Tanzu specific or Open source ecosystem._
+_Virtually or in person, Tanzu specific or Open source ecosystem._